 In doing this correctly, Rovsing suggests that if pain is elicited, then this isolates the source to the caecum or appendix, and rules out other structures in the right iliac fossa.

-The Rovsing sign is described variably in medical literature with most descriptions bearing little/no resemblance to the original description by Rovsing.
+The Rovsing sign is described variably in medical literature with most descriptions bearing little/no resemblance to the 1907 description by Rovsing, but rather the description offered by Perman in 1904.
 Prosenz et al reviewed 1178 individual studies and found no included study correctly described the method of eliciting Rovsing sign.
 Of 9 textbooks reviewed, 3 English texts on surgery failed to described the sign accurately, however all 6 German (text)books provided an accurate description.

 - Rovsing T. Indirektes Hervorrufen des typischen Schmerzes an McBurney’s Punkt.
 Ein Beitrag zur Diagnostik der Appendicitis und Typhlitis [Indirect elicitation of the typical pain at McBurney’s point.
 A contribution to the diagnosis of appendicitis and typhlitis].
 Zentralblatt für Chirurgie 1907;34:1257-59 [Rovsing sign]